A diary romance of addictive non-love

 “Gale vs. Peeta.
 And the ending.
 There was no hope.
 Harry Potter was sad too, but good still won out over evil.”

-“You mean love triumphed over hate,” you said.
+“You mean love triumphed over hate.”

+I shrugged.
 “Same deal.”

 “They’re actually very different.”